Wild Things (film): Plot

-Police detective Ray Duquette suspects the trio are working a scam.
+Police detective Ray Duquette suspects the trio of working a scam.
 Against the wishes of the district attorney's office, he continues investigating Sam.
 He tells Kelly and Suzie that Sam has already transferred the money to an off-shore account.
 Suzie panics and goes to Kelly, who comforts her.
 Kelly, however, calls Sam and tells him they may have to get rid of Suzie.
 In the pool, Suzie attacks Kelly.
-They fight, but eventually end up kissing, while watched by Ray, unbeknownst to them.
-A few nights later, at the beach, Sam apparently bludgeons Suzie to death while Kelly waits nearby.
+They fight but eventually end up kissing while unaware Ray is watching them.
+A few nights later, at the beach, Sam bludgeons Suzie to death while Kelly waits nearby.
 The two then drive to the swamp, where Sam disposes of the plastic-wrapped body.

 Ray and his partner, Detective Gloria Perez, investigate Suzie's disappearance.
 Her blood and teeth are found at the beach, while her car is located abandoned at a bus terminal.
 The D.A.'s office again insists that Ray drop the case, but he asks Gloria to watch Sam.
-Sam shows Gloria his files from the school on Kelly, which suggest she is troubled and violent.
-Meanwhile, Ray goes to the Van Ryans' guest house to confront the scared and upset Kelly, and gunfire is heard.
+Sam shows Gloria his files from the school on Kelly, which suggests she is troubled and violent.
+Meanwhile, Ray goes to the Van Ryans' guest house to confront the scared and upset Kelly, but they end up shooting each other.
 Sandra rushes over as Ray stumbles out of the house; he has sustained a gunshot wound to the shoulder, while Sandra discovers Kelly dead from two shots to the chest.
-Ray claims Kelly fired first, and that he was forced to kill her in self-defense.
+Ray claims he was forced to shoot Kelly in self-defense.
 No charges are filed against him, but he is dismissed from the force for disobeying orders.